Heronian tetrahedron: Heronian trirectangular tetrahedron

+The existence of a solution to the Heronian trirectangular tetrahedron problem is equivalent to the existence of a solution to the Perfect cuboid problem, and conversely, the existence of a Perfect cuboid implies the existence of a Heronian trirectangular tetrahedron.
+If there exists a Heronian trirectangular tetrahedron with three orthogonal edges $a, b, c$, then the cuboid with edges $(ab, ac, bc)$ has integer face diagonals and an integer space diagonal, making it a Perfect cuboid.
+And vice versa, if there exists a Perfect сuboid with edges $a, b, c$, then the tetrahedron with orthogonal integer edges $(ab, ac, bc)$ at a common vertex is Heronian.

 Related shapes

 An alternative definition of Heronian triangles is that they can be formed by gluing together two integer right triangles along a common side.

 This definition has also been generalized to three dimensions, leading to a different class of tetrahedra that have also been called Heron tetrahedra.